binaryage/blog/_posts/2010-06-30-totalfinder-localization.md

 Now I'm slowly learning how rendering of the tabs really works and trying to tame Cocoa rendering on the pixel level.
 This version got pretty good progress on this.

-Another news is that Google is (probably!) planning slightly different tabs look in upcoming version.
+Another news is that Google is (probably!) planning [slightly different tabs look](http://blog.chromium.org/2010/06/fresh-coat-of-chrome.html) in an upcoming version.
 It looks gorgeous in my opinion.
 TotalFinder will definitely keep up and I want to know every pixel by name.

 <img class="clear blog-image" src="{{site.url}}/images/new-chrome-tabs-mockup.png" title="Upcoming Chrome tabs?">